christophknabe/spring-ddd-bank/README.md

 `Apache Derby Network Server 10.12.1.1 - (1704137) has been started and is ready to accept connections on port 1527.`\
 In these messages you can see the port of the web server (8080), and of the Derby database (1527).

-You can stop it by typing &lt;Ctrl/C&gt;.
+You can shutdown it by typing &lt;Ctrl/C&gt;.
+Killing it in IntelliJ IDEA or Spring Tools by the red icon also stopped it without a visible negative effect.

 ## Which DDD principles are implemented?